 The tricky thing is that shooting color can often be distracting, and is more difficult for me.
 However the last 4 months or so I have been shooting excluslively color film as I find it much more descriptive than b/w.
-After all, we see the world in color – and not shooting in color brings around some certain questions: Is the McDonalds logo really the McDonalds logo without the red and yellow arches?
+After all, we see the world in color – and not shooting in color brings around some certain questions.
+Is the McDonalds logo really the McDonalds logo without the red and yellow arches?
 Is the sky really blue without the blue?
-Is gold jewelry truly jewelry without the yellow hue?
+And is gold jewelry truly jewelry without the yellow hue?

 Which photo are you currently most proud of ?

-You’re constantly traveling the world, taking photos and running workshops in different cities, what are your favorite subjects and locations?
+You’re constantly traveling the world, taking photos and running workshops in different cities.
+What are your favorite subjects and locations?

 Shooting personal work while traveling so much is quite tough.
 I believe that to shoot a really strong series or project, you need to work on it for at least a year in a certain location.
-For example my “City of Angels” project is comprised up of 17 images and took me about a year shooting all-around Los Angeles.
+For example, my “City of Angels” project is comprised up of 17 images and took me about a year shooting all-around Los Angeles.
 That meant that I got one or two usable shots a month (and I shoot everyday).